solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 #### Debug-mode

-To execute collection, run binary in debug-mode.
+To execute the collection, run binary in debug-mode.

 ```bash
 ./02-testing -debug-mode=1